-Inspiring Preservation and Conservation of the Environment and Our Wildlife
+Inspiring Preservation and Conservation of Wildlife and their Habitats

 The Wildlife Freedom Foundation, Inc. is a non profit organization 501 (c)(3) formed for the purpose of protecting and conserving wildlife and caring for stray animal populations in NYC.

-Among other causes, WFF works to control and reduce the population of stray cats in NYC through the TNR (Trap-Neuter-Release) and get them adopted when possible; to provide care for stray cats who are not adopted or adoptable; to advocate to prevent and end ALL forms of cruelty towards animals.
+Among other causes, we work to control and reduce the population of stray cats in NYC through the TNR (Trap-Neuter-Release) and get them adopted when possible; to provide care for stray cats who are not adopted or adoptable; to advocate to prevent and end ALL forms of cruelty towards animals.

 Each migration season, twice a year, nearly one third of the bird species found in the United States, diurnal and nocturnal, die by colliding with buildings.
-Fast fliers like: finches, hummingbirds, swallows etc. are considered diurnal or daytime migrants.
-The cuckoos, flycatchers, warblers, orioles, waterfowl are nocturnal taking off within an hour of sunset and flying through the night.
-It is vital that we do all we can to minimize or better eliminate these dangers whenever possible.
-Read more:
+Near a billion birds are estimated to be killed after slamming into buildings covered in reflective glass in the United States.
+Every year fast fliers like finches, hummingbirds, swallows etc. (considered diurnal or daytime migrants.) and the cuckoos, flycatchers, warblers, orioles, waterfowl (nocturnal taking off within an hour of sunset and flying through the night) will never reach their destinations.